 The container shall have a maximum of 450 square feet of floor area.
 All Shipping Containers shall be painted a uniform earth tone color.

 If visible from any adjoining lot or any bounding street right of way at any time during the year, a Shipping Container shall be painted a uniform earth tone color, and, if directed by the Building Inspector, appropriately screened with either landscaping so as to provide an opaque sight barrier at least equal to the height of the container or by an opaque fence or similar barrier of equal height.

+A solid, firm base surface shall be provided for the cargo storage container capable of sustaining the load of the cargo storage container and its contents.

 The siting of the cargo storage container shall not be placed so as to negatively impact drainage on any adjacent lot by diversion or impoundment of storm water flows.